Qiskit/qiskit/docs/qc_intro.rst

 of the quantum computation.
 Contrast this with **real-time computation**, where the classical computation occurs within the decoherence time of the quantum device.

-Constructing complex quantum circuits with minimal effort is at the heart of Qiskit.
+Constructing complex quantum circuits with minimal effort is at the heart of Qiskit, that support a rich feature set of operations, and can be passed to a range of :ref:`quantum computers <qc-intro-computers>` or classical simulators.
-With only a few lines of code, it is possible to construct complex circuits like the one above
+With only a few lines of code, it is possible to construct complex circuits like the one above.

 .. jupyter-execute::
    :hide-code: